10. Introducing Data Frames

 .

-By applying the already well-known vectorised mathematical numpy functions. we can transform each data cell and return an object of the same type as the input one.
+By applying the already well-known vectorised mathematical functions from numpy, we can transform each data cell and return an object of the same type as the input one.

 ## a 2.013753